Can Paramount Group Inc. (PGRE) Remain Competitive?

-Paramount Group Inc. (NYSE:PGRE) went up by 0.56% from its latest closing price compared to the recent 1-year high of $11.65.
-The company’s stock price has collected 0.68% of gains in the last five trading sessions.
-Press Release reported on 08/02/21 that Paramount Completes $860 Million Refinancing of 1301 Avenue of the Americas
+Paramount Group Inc. (NYSE:PGRE) went up by 4.09% from its latest closing price compared to the recent 1-year high of $11.65.
+The company’s stock price has collected 4.20% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Paramount Signs Leases Aggregating 279,000 Square Feet at 1301 Avenue of the Americas

 Is It Worth Investing in Paramount Group Inc. (NYSE :PGRE) Right Now?